arjun7568/speech-to-speech-translator/README.md

 ## Overview
-This application takes voice inputs and outputs translated text-to-speech.
-It's written in React and Node.js.
+This application is a two-way speech translator, allowing two individuals to bridge potential language gaps.
+Written in React and Node.

 ## Requirements